-Throttling allows you to control the send speed of notifications to help you manage your traffic.
-If you send notifications to a large audience but don't have the server capacity to handle a lot of concurrent visitors to your website or app, controlling notification sends makes it less likely you will experience a large surge in traffic.
+Throttling allows you to control the send speed of messages to help you manage your traffic.
+If you send messages to a large audience but don't have the server capacity to handle a lot of concurrent visitors to your website or app, controlling the amount of sends makes it less likely you will experience a large surge in traffic.

-For ease of use, we allow setting throttling at a minute level.
-However, to improve the campaign performance, we convert the throttling limit at a per-second level.
-This results in contiguous processing of different batches and avoids the delay of a minute between the batches.
+Enable throttling for all push messages within Settings > Messaging.
+Once enabled, this can be overridden at a per-message basis.
+To improve the campaign performance, we convert the throttling limit at a per-second level.
+This results in contiguous processing of different batches and avoids the delay between the batches.

 You can override your app-level throttle setting for any given notification on the notification creation form by ticking the 'Override throttling setting' tick box or the API

 If you want to not apply throttling to a given message, you can put a '0' in the messages per minute field:

 You might notice a difference in the throttling rate set vs implemented.
 This is due to converting the 'minute-level' setting from the UI to' seconds-level' throttling.

 For example, the throttling rate of 1019 messages per minute will be converted to 16 messages per second: